Nutribullet blenders compared

 The Nutribullet 1000 Series launched towards the end of 2016, along with the 1200 series blender.
 It's the first Nutribullet to offer an insulated blending cup as part of the deal.
 The double-wall stainless steel cup is designed to keep your drinks cool on-the-go.
 The 1000 series has a bigger motor than the original Nutribullet 600, but you may find the larger cups a bit oversized for carrying around.

 The Nutribullet 1200 Series is a more premium version of the 1000 series, with a more powerful 1,200W motor and an extra blending cup with handle.

-- Features - 1,200W motor, one speed setting, features smart nutrition monitoring, so you can track your smoothies macro and micro nutrients of your smoothies via the Nutribullet Balance app, two 930ml plastic blending cups, one lid with flip-top for drinking on the move
+- Features: 1,200W motor, features smart nutrition monitoring, so you can track your smoothies macro and micro nutrients of your smoothies via the Nutribullet Balance app, two 930ml plastic blending cups, one lid with flip-top for drinking on the move

 The Balance might look almost identical to previous Nutribullet blenders, but its smart features set it apart from the pack.
 Using a built-in weighing scale and Bluetooth connectivity, it will take all the work out of tracking the nutritional information of your smoothies, which will be sent directly to the Nutribullet app.

 All Nutribullets come with a wealth of blending advice and recipes, but the Balance takes this a few steps further.
 The app includes hundreds of recipes, and allows you to filter based on personal wellness goals such as weight-loss or heart health, as well as dairy-free, vegan, nuts and other allergens.
 In fact, whatever specialised diet you wish to follow, from low-carb to high-protein to lactose-free, the Balance aims to cater to your needs.